-- 33. The Investigations Executive will send a summary of the complaint to the advertiser and request a written response.
+31. The Investigations Executive will send a summary of the complaint to the advertiser and request a written response.
 We will explain in our correspondence which part of the Code is thought relevant and might also raise issues beyond those raised by the complainant (see paragraph 13).
 Advertisers should normally respond to us within five working days (for cases that involve harm and offence and/or social responsibility issues) or seven working days (for all other cases), however more time might be allowed for complicated investigations or in other exceptional circumstances.
 The grounds for an extension request should be set out in writing.
-An extension is unlikely to be for longer than five working days and repeated requests for extensions are likely to be refused. - 34.
-The Code requires advertisers to produce documentary evidence to substantiate all claims that are capable of objective substantiation.
+An extension is unlikely to be for longer than five working days and repeated requests for extensions are likely to be refused.

+32. The Code requires advertisers to produce documentary evidence to substantiate all claims that are capable of objective substantiation.
 All evidence submitted by advertisers must be in English.
-Where reference is made to research documents, the relevant sections must be highlighted.
-It is not acceptable to reference weblinks to research without explaining the relevance of each to the claim under investigation.
+Where reference is made to research documents their relevance must be explained and full copies of those documents must be provided with the relevant sections highlighted.
 Abstracts of full studies will not usually be considered acceptable evidence to substantiate claims.